How to Verify a Quantum Computation: Soundness

 \subsection{In the case of a test run}

-Based on the preliminaries of Sections~\ref{sec:simplifying-general} and~\ref{sec:conventions}, we now bound the probability of acceptance of the test runs, by describing the effect of the attack on the entire system, and considering which attacks are detected by the test runs (essentially, we show in Lemma~\ref{lem:test-run-acceptance} that all non-benign attacks are detected by one of the test runs).
+Based on the preliminaries of \expref{Section}{sec:simplifying-general} and~\expref{Section}{sec:conventions}, we now bound the probability of acceptance of the test runs, by describing the effect of the attack on the entire system, and considering which attacks are detected by the test runs (essentially, we show in \expref{Lemma}{lem:test-run-acceptance} that all non-benign Pauli attacks are detected by one of the test runs).

-\begin{lemma} Consider the Interactive Proof System~\ref{prot:interactive-proof-EPR} for a circuit $C$ on $n$ qubits and with $t$ $\tgate$-gate gadgets, with attack $E_k = \sum_Q \alpha_Q Q$.
+\begin{lemma} Consider the \expref{Interactive Proof System}{prot:interactive-proof-EPR} for a circuit $C$ on $n$ qubits and with $t$ $\tgate$-gate gadgets, with attack \{$E_k$\} (with each $E_k = \sum_{Q} \alpha_{k,Q} Q$), and suppose a test run is applied.
 Let $B'_{t,n}$ be the set of non-benign attacks.
-Then with the following probability, one of the test runs will reject:
+Then with the following probability, the verifier rejects

 \end{lemma}